FEDERAL REHABILITATION TAX CREDIT

 The Federal Historic Preservation Tax Incentives program is the largest Federal program that specifically supports historic preservation and is one of the nation's most effective programs to promote historic preservation and community revitalization.

 The National Park Service is the federal agency that administers the program, and the AHC is the point of contact for anyone who applies for tax credits for properties in Alabama.
-The Historic Preservation Certification Application must be submitted (in duplicate) to the AHC to certify that the property is eligible for the program and that proposed work meets historic rehabilitation guidelines.
+The Historic Preservation Certification Application must be submitted to the AHC to certify that the property is eligible for the program and that proposed work meets historic rehabilitation guidelines.

 • Properties must be listed in the National Register of Historic Places.
 Part 1 of the application determines if the property is eligible for the program.